dowd7/notes/networking.md

 Which transmission control protocol/Internet protocol (TCP/IP) layer performs addressing and routing?

 A business uses 172.30.0.0/16 for its IP addressing.
 The business decides to divide the network into subnets and have each subnet support between 100 and 120 hosts.
+Which subnet mask should the business use?

 How does a Smurf attack operate?